Bachelor of Psychological Science

 Classes

 Class sizes: Your class size will depend on the unit you are studying and if that unit is taught across different degrees.
 The tutorial, lab and workshop class sizes are normally capped at a maximum of 30 students.

-In instances where content delivered needs to be monitored more closely, a teaching assistant will be present in the classroom.
+Contact hours: Most units will require you to attend three hours of classes per week in the form of a lecture, tutorial, lab or workshop on campus.
 Some of these may be online and you will be required to watch, read and listen to materials provided as an alternative to attending face-to-face classes.

-Therefore, if you are a full-time student taking four units in a semester that will add up to 4 x units by 3 hours (maximum) = 12 hours required on campus or engaging in content.
+Therefore, if you are a full-time student taking four units in a semester that will add up to 4 units by 3 hours (maximum) = 12 hours required on campus or engaging in content.
 As a guide, full-time students should be undertaking approximately 24 hours of study per week during semester in addition to contact hours.

 Sample assessments